jrpool/form-demo-app/README.md

 To start the application, execute `npm start` (or, if under Windows, `npm run startwin`).

-To reqest a form, use a web browser to request either of these URLs:
+To reqest a form while the application is running, use a web browser to request either of these URLs:

 `http://localhost:3000/form-get`
 `http://localhost:3000/form-post`

 Complete the form that is served and submit it.

 The response to your submission will be an application/JSON document containing a JSON string representing an object with 2 properties: `body-params` and `query-params`.
 The former will be empty if you submitted the GET form, and the latter will be empty if you submitted the POST form.
+The non-empty property’s value will be an object with a property for each field in the form you submitted.

+To stop the application, send a SIGINT signal to its process, by entering the keypress CONTROL-C in the terminal window.

 To perform linting, execute `npm run lint`.